Himalayan Art School

 Chelsea obtained her Bachelor of Arts from the University of Colorado at Boulder in both Studio Arts and Art History.
 After discovering the Buddha's life story early on in life, she made many pilgrimages to India and Nepal starting at the age of 19.
 After graduating from CU Boulder in 2009 she worked at Habitat Gallery in Denver, Colorado and Forest Tango in Blanca, Colorado, studying mural painting and curating.
 However, her strong connection to painting and Buddhist Art History drove her to find a master artist to formally learn the tradition of Paubha.

-It was her luckiest moment in life to be accepted under the tutelage of master artist Lok Chitrakar.
-After one year studying with him, Chitrakar asked Chelsea to teach at his Atelier and to manage formal courses.
+It was her luckiest moment in life to be accepted under the tutelage of master artist Lok Chitrakar, in 2014.
+After one year of studying with him, Chitrakar asked Chelsea to teach at his Atelier and to manage formal courses.
 Chelsea taught at Simrik Atelier and Kathmandu University for two and half years.
 Her experience teaching in Nepal gave her the chance to teach people from different backgrounds,

 skills, and nationalities.
 Her desire is to share the knowledge that Lok Chitrakar passed to her and to spread the reach of Paubha art to new communities, so that more people benefit from the universal truths found within the art.